Current Lab Members

 Having always been fascinated by language learning and development, I came to UCL in 2015 to complete my BSc in Psychology and Language Sciences.
 Throughout the degree, I grew a particular interest in neuroscience, and am currently on the MRes Speech, Language and Cognition programme.
 My research investigates the involvement of the motor cortex in learning to perceive non-native speech sounds.
 My MRes project explores this mechanism through a behavioural paradigm utilising the stimulus-response compatibility task, while my PhD research will employ further methods including transcranial magnetic stimulation (TMS) and eventually machine learning.

-Before coming to UCL, I completed my BA in Linguistics and Speech Sciences in the HKPU and my MPhil in Theoretical and Applied Linguistics in the University of Cambridge.
+Prior to joining UCL, I completed my BA in Linguistics and Speech Sciences at the Hong Kong Polytechnic University and my MPhil in Linguistics at the University of Cambridge.

-Before coming to UCL, I completed my BA in Linguistics and Speech Sciences in the HKPU and my MPhil in Theoretical and Applied Linguistics in the University of Cambridge.
+Prior to joining UCL, I completed my BA in Linguistics and Speech Sciences at the Hong Kong Polytechnic University and my MPhil in Linguistics at the University of Cambridge.

 Collaborators

-Dr Helen Nuttall: Lecturer in Psychology, Lancaster UNiversity
+Dr Helen Nuttall: Senior lecturer in Psychology, Lancaster UNiversity

 I am passionate about speech, ears, brainstems, and brains.
 I currently work on Dr Adank and Dr Devlin's grant: 'Investigating speech motor resonances in spoken language understanding'.
 As part of this grant, my research focuses on establishing the role of the motor system in speech perception, and how motor areas work in concert with auditory regions to assist speech perception under challenging listening conditions.
 TMS, in combination with behaviour and neurophysiology, affords us a unique insight into the function of the neurobiological substrates involved in the speech processing network.
 In my PhD, I looked at how speech is represented in the subcortical auditory system, and how the subcortical representation of speech is modulated by peripheral and cortical influences.
 I will combine TMS with EEG in my future work to study the peripheral, subcortical, and cortical linkages in speech processing in adverse listening conditions.